Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Complete point diffraction with respect to a given van Hove sequence

-In this section, we characterize when an $\mathcal{A}$-representation has pure point diffraction and at the same time possesses Fourier coefficients.
-As a consequence, we obtain a solution to the phase problem.
+In this section, we characterize $\mathcal{A}$-representations that have pure-point diffraction together with Fourier--Bohr coefficients satisfying a certain completeness relation.
+We will summarize these properties under the name of complete point diffraction (see below).
+As a consequence, we obtain a solution to Question 2.
+Throughout the section, we denote the characteristic function of $\{\chi\}$, $\chi\in\widehat{G}$, by $1_\chi$.